HorvathLab/NGS/RNA2DNA/docs/OutputFiles.md

 RefDomFDR
 > Multiple-test corrected FDR significance of increased reference read counts with respect to heterozygous reference and variant null model.

+## Read Counts

+A tab-separated values file consisting of the computed read-counts is also provided (`readCounts.tsv`).
+This file contains the read counts for each SNV locus in each BAM file and computes the various statistical tests described above, in "Event File Fields".
+The read counts file can be used to investigate the computed values for expected events that didn't pass filtering, significance, or scoring thresholds.

 ## See Also